Brachyplatystoma filamentosum: Description

 The mitogenome of the piraíba was sequenced in 2025; it was found to possess 16,566 base pairs.

 Distribution

 The species is found in rivers and estuaries of Amazon and Orinoco watersheds, Guianas and northeastern Brazil.

 Ecology

-Brachyplatystoma filamentosum is found in both freshwater and brackish water systems.
+B. filamentosum is found in both freshwater and brackish water systems.
 The species is a demersal potamodromous fish that commonly inhabits deeper, flowing channels with soft bottoms.